 What better day to talk about new than New Year’s Day?
 It’s not just a day to think about fresh starts, but also a day to consider how you bring new into your child’s life.
-New routines rock!

 Research shows that

 - Kids who are the most afraid of trying new foods are also reluctant to try new experiences.
-Improve how your child handles new in general and you will improve how she handles new foods too.
+Improve how your child handles new in general and you will improve how they handles new foods too.

 The best parenting advice reports that kids crave routine because they thrive on knowing what to expect.
 But that doesn’t mean things have to always stay the same.
-You can introduce new routines.

 Put lots of new into your child’s life so handling it becomes a habit and your struggle to introduce new foods will be half over.